apify/n8n-nodes-apify/README.md

   - Supports custom input JSON
   - Configurable timeout
   - Task-specific settings
+- **Run task and get dataset items**: Execute a task, wait for it to finish, and return the dataset items

 ### Actor runs
 - **Get User Runs List**: List all runs for a user